Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 ### Create Another External Stage

-In the `ZERO_TO_CHAT_WITH_YOUR_DATA` worksheet, use the following command to create a stage that points to the bucket where the semi-structured JSON data is stored on AWS S3:
+In the `ZERO_TO_CHAT_WITH_YOUR_DATA_WITH_CYBERSYN` worksheet, use the following command to create a stage that points to the bucket where the semi-structured JSON data is stored on AWS S3:

 ```SQL
 CREATE STAGE cybersyn_sec_filings